mibur1/psy300/book/1_basics/3_resampling.md

 print(f"Indidual accuracies: {scores}")
 ```

-## Side Note: Bootstrapping
+## Bootstrapping

-Bootstrapping is a resampling technique used to estimate the sampling distribution of an estimator by repeatedly drawing samples — *with replacement* — from the original dataset.
-In the context of machine learning, bootstrapping is often used to assess the variability and uncertainty of model performance (for the purpose of estimating the prediction accuracies, k-fold CV is generally preferred).
-Unlike traditional cross-validation, which partitions the dataset into distinct training and validation sets, bootstrapping creates multiple training sets by sampling the data with replacement.
-In each iteration, the model is trained on the bootstrap sample, and the out-of-bag (OOB) samples (i.e., the observations not included in that particular bootstrap sample) are used as a surrogate for the validation set.
-Generally, a larger number of iterations would be performed in real applications, but we here outline the concept with 10 iterations:
+Bootstrapping is a resampling method that helps us estimate how much a model’s results might vary if we collected a different dataset.
+The idea is simple: instead of having just one training set, we create many “new” datasets by sampling with replacement from the original data.

+Each bootstrap sample is the same size as the original dataset, but because sampling is done with replacement, some observations will appear more than once, while others might not appear at all.

+For each bootstrap iteration:

+1. A new sample (the bootstrap sample) is drawn from the data.
+2. The model is trained on this bootstrap sample.
+3. The observations that were not included in that sample — called out-of-bag (OOB) samples — are used to test the model.

+Repeating this process many times gives multiple estimates of model performance.
+The variability among these estimates provides insight into the model’s uncertainty and stability.
+In contrast, cross-validation divides the data into fixed folds and does not resample with replacement.
+Cross-validation is generally better for estimating predictive accuracy, while bootstrapping is often used to assess the uncertainty of model parameters or performance estimates.

+We here outline the concept with 10 iterations:

 ```{code-cell} ipython3
 import numpy as np